pooja-murugiah/team-rajashil/README.md

 * 433Mhz Transmitter and Receiver

 # Link to the CAD Model
-* The CAD Model was designed in FUSION360 and the CAD can be access [here](https://a360.co/3wyzGU2).
+* The CAD Model was designed in FUSION360 and the CAD can be accessed [here](https://a360.co/3wyzGU2).

 # Some Photos
 ![Image 1](/Emitter.png)